TIL: `steampipe`

 mobile and which for desktop.

 There is a much deeper issue too with this approach.
-The `if` condition branches
+The if

 the DOM into two, one for mobile and other for desktop, the tree for mobile

 branch now much not worry about desktop.
-But if `foo-mobile` uses `bar`, and
+But if foo-mobile

 never be included.
 This leads to an exponential increase in branches, assume